reactjs/react.dev/src/content/reference/react-dom/findDOMNode.md

 Notice that calling `findDOMNode(this)` inside `AutoselectingInput` still gives you the DOM `<input>`--even though the JSX for this `<input>` is hidden inside the `MyInput` component.
 This seems convenient for the above example, but it leads to fragile code.
 Imagine that you wanted to edit `MyInput` later and add a wrapper `<div>` around it.
 This would break the code of `AutoselectingInput` (which expects to find an `<input>`).

-To replace `findDOMNode` in this example, the two components need to coordinate:
+To replace `findDOMNode` in this example, the two Components need to coordinate:

 1. `AutoSelectingInput` should declare a ref, like [in the earlier example](#reading-components-own-dom-node-from-a-ref), and pass it to `<MyInput>`.
 2. `MyInput` should be declared with [`forwardRef`](/reference/react/forwardRef) to take that ref and forward it down to the `<input>` node.